-We have taken actions to strengthen our liquidity and cash position and address refinancing risks in response to the uncertainties posed by COVID-19 and related economic impacts.
-For further discussion, see Item 2.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."
-Although we have not experienced any significant negative impacts to our operations as a result of COVID-19, due to the uncertainty surrounding the pandemic, it is possible that the outbreak may impact our results of operations for the remainder of the year and possibly beyond as an economic downturn could adversely impact the demand for our services.
-The potential impact to each of our segments is discussed below.
+Although we have not experienced significant negative impacts to our operations as a result of COVID-19, our Market Technology segment continues to be affected.
+Due to the continuing effect of the pandemic, particularly in the United States, it is possible that the outbreak may impact our results of operations for the remainder of the year and possibly beyond as an economic downturn could adversely impact the demand for our services.

+Our general outlook, and the current and potential impact to each of our segments as a result of COVID-19, is discussed below.